Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns: Introduction

 \section{Introduction}

-The presence of an external inhomogeneous potential or defect in metallic systems modulates the electronic charge density around the imperfectness due to the scattering of electrons near the Fermi level.
+The presence of an external inhomogeneous potential or localized defects in metallic systems modulates the electronic charge density around these lattice imperfections due to scatterings of the electrons near the Fermi surface.
 These charge density oscillations are known as the Friedel oscillations (FO) and are mostly visible at low temperatures \cite{Friedel52,Friedel58,alloul_friedel_2012}.
 FO occur in real materials due to the presence of ad-atoms, interstitial defects, or surface irregularities after cleavage.
 The studies of FO can be significant for a wide range of systems as we discussed in \cite{1742-6596-592-1-012059,byczuk2019t,chatterjee2019real}.
-To mention a few, FO have been observed experimentally in quantum corals, metal surfaces like Cu (111), semiconductor surfaces like GaAs (111) around point defects using Scanning Tunneling Microscopy (STM) at around 4-5 K \cite{Crommie93,Eigler90,Kanisawa01,Binnig82}.
+To mention a few, FO have been observed experimentally in quantum corals, metal surfaces like Cu (111), semiconductor surfaces like GaAs-(111) around point defects using scanning tunneling microscopy (STM) at around 4-5 K \cite{Crommie93,Eigler90,Kanisawa01,Binnig82}.
 FO have been seen to produce an asymmetry in the quantum transport at the interface of mono-layer and bi-layer graphene which can be used as an application in novel quantum switching devices \cite{clark2014energy}.
-It has been demonstrated that the FO, due to the topological defects in the carbon nanotubes, is important for understanding properties like selective dot growth, magnetic interaction through carbon nanotubes and optical spectroscopy of interface states using the tight-binding model \cite{chico}.
-Kolesnychenko \textit{et al.} have observed, using the STM, anisotropic FO while studying the surface electronic structure of transition metal Cr(001) produced by the cleavage of a single crystal having surface areas, where impurity concentrations slightly exceeded the bulk concentration due to the existence of a high dopant zone in the crystal \cite{kolesnychenko2005surface}. \\
+It has been demonstrated that the FO, due to the topological defects in the carbon nanotubes, are important for understanding properties like selective dot growth, magnetic interaction through carbon nanotubes and optical spectroscopy of interface states using the tight-binding model \cite{chico}.
+Kolesnychenko \textit{et al.} observed, using a scanning tunneling microscopy (STM), anisotropic FO while studying the surface electronic structure of transition metal Cr(001) produced by the cleavage of a single crystal having surface areas, where impurity concentrations slightly exceeded the bulk concentration due to the existence of a high dopant zone in the crystal \cite{kolesnychenko2005surface}. \\